tc39/proposal-source-phase-imports/README.md

 Semantically this proposal involves a relaxation of the `HostResolveImportedModule` idempotency requirement.

-The proposed approach would be a _clone_ behaviour, where imports to the same module of different evaluator attributes result in separate instances.
+The proposed approach would be a _clone_ behaviour, where imports to the same module of different reflection types result in separate keys.
 These semantics do run counter to the intuition that there is just one copy of a module.

 The specification would then split the `HostResolveImportedModule` hook into two components - module asset resolution, and module asset interpretation.
-The module asset resolution component would retain the exact same idempotency requirement, while the module asset interpretation component would have idempotency down to keying on the module asset and evaluator type pair.
+The module asset resolution component would retain the exact same idempotency requirement, while the module asset interpretation component would have idempotency down to keying on the module asset and reflection type pair.

-Effectively, this splits the module cache into two separate caches - an asset cache retaining the current idempotency of the `HostResolveImportedModule` host hook, pointing to an opaque cached asset reference, and a module instance cache, keyed by this opaque asset reference and the evaluator attribute.
+Effectively, this splits the module cache into two separate caches - an asset cache retaining the current idempotency of the `HostResolveImportedModule` host hook, pointing to an opaque cached asset reference, and a module instance cache, keyed by this opaque asset reference and the reflection type.

 Alternative proposals include: